ipastusi/wiremock-maven-plugin/README.md

 Maven will copy your resources from `src/main/resources/` to `target/classes/`.
 Wiremock Maven Plugin will start WireMock on **localhost:8081** at **pre-integration-test** phase and use your mock definitions.
 Your tests executed at **integration-test** phase will have mocks ready to use.
 When Maven process execution finishes, WireMock will be stopped as well.

-See [plugin-it/pom.xml](https://github.com/deliverymind/wiremock-maven-plugin/blob/master/plugin-it/pom.xml) for a simple example and [plugin-ext-it/pom.xml](https://github.com/deliverymind/wiremock-maven-plugin/blob/master/plugin-ext-it/pom.xml) for an example with WireMock extension.
+See [pom.xml](https://github.com/deliverymind/wiremock-maven-plugin/blob/master/src/it/core/pom.xml) for a simple example and [pom.xml](https://github.com/deliverymind/wiremock-maven-plugin/blob/master/src/it/ext/pom.xml) for an example with WireMock extension.

-## Repo structure

-### plugin

-This module contains plugin itself.
 If you want to build most recent version locally:

-`mvn -pl plugin clean install`
+`mvn clean install`

-### plugin-it

-This module contains core integration test and usage example.
-To run it locally:

-`mvn -pl plugin-it clean verify`

-### plugin-ext-it

-This module contains integration test and usage example with custom WireMock extension.
-To run it locally:

-`mvn -pl plugin-ext-it clean verify`